Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Data and Log Processing

 \paragraph{Query-Level Repetition:} Figure~\ref{fig:query_freq_spectrum} shows a long-tailed query frequency distribution.
 Most distinct queries are quite rare, while only a small set of queries repeats often.
 In particular, 53.89\% of distinct queries occur at most three times, including 38.38\% singleton queries, and the top-10 and top-100 most frequent queries account for only 0.59\% and 1.51\% of all requests, respectively.

-Taken together, the broad geographic coverage, low average semantic similarity, and long-tailed frequency spectrum suggest that the DRGym stream reflects a realistic and diverse mix of information needs, rather than a narrow set of repeatedly executed prompts.
-To further validate that this diversity is not an artifact of surface-level paraphrasing of popular benchmarks, we next quantify the overlap between logged queries and public benchmarks.
+Taken together, the broad geographic coverage, low average semantic similarity, and long-tailed frequency spectrum suggest that the DRGym query stream contains a diverse mixture of information needs, rather than a narrow set of repeatedly executed prompts.

-We measure semantic overlap between log queries and four commonly used agentic benchmarks: GAIA~\cite{2023_gaia}, FRAMES~\cite{frames_dataset}, HLE~\cite{2025_hle}, and WebWalkerQA~\cite{webwalker_dataset}.
+As an additional sanity check, we estimate whether the stream is concentrated around several widely used agentic and deep-research benchmarks.
+To that end, we measure semantic overlap between log queries and four widely used benchmarks: GAIA~\cite{2023_gaia}, FRAMES~\cite{frames_dataset}, HLE~\cite{2025_hle}, and WebWalkerQA~\cite{webwalker_dataset}.
+These benchmarks provide a check against concentration on common deep-research, reasoning, and web navigation tasks.
 We consider a sample of 1 million queries from the logs, and encode all benchmark queries using Qwen3-Embedding-0.6B.
 Then, we count log queries exceeding a cosine similarity threshold of 0.7 to any benchmark query.
 As shown in Table~\ref{tab:benchmark_overlap}, benchmark-similar queries constitute less than 0.4\% of the sample across all four benchmarks combined.
 Overlap is lowest for GAIA, and highest for WebWalker, whose web traversal queries more closely resemble natural search formulations.
-Overall, these results suggest the logs reflect diverse open-ended usage rather than concentrated benchmark execution.
+Overall, these results suggest that the logs reflect diverse open-ended usage rather than concentrated benchmark execution.

-To support reproducibility and enable further research, we have released the cleaned and anonymized logs associated with this study at \url{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}.
+To support reproducibility and enable further research, we have released the cleaned and anonymized logs associated with this study at a public Hugging Face dataset \chref{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}{repository}.
 We have removed direct identifiers (e.g., IP addresses) and applied standard PII scrubbing on free-text fields, releasing only the fields needed to reproduce our analyses with anonymized session IDs.
-This release has received formal approval from the DRGym organizers.
 We have documented the anonymization procedure and residual risks in the dataset card, following prior large-scale LLM interaction log releases and privacy-preserving analyses~\cite{2025_economic_tasks_ai_claude,2024_lmsys_chat_1m}.
 After the initial publication, the dataset may be updated as additional logs are collected and validated.